 TIPS are issued via government run auctions in maturities of five, 10 and 20 years.
 When the TIPS bond reaches maturity, the inflation-adjusted principal is returned to investors.
 If deflation were to occur, the adjustments to the principal would be negative, though a TIPS bond held to maturity will never return less than its original principal.

-You can invest in TIPS in three primary ways – Directly or through Mutual or Exchange Traded funds.
+Investing in TIPS Directly or through Mutual or ETFs

 Buying Individual TIPS Directly: Investors can buy TIPS directly from the U.S. Treasury at TreasuryDirect.gov without incurring brokerage fees; The bonds can also be bought from a bank or broker, which may charge a transaction fee.
 One downside of buying directly: Gains to the principal aren’t distributed until maturity, although taxes are due annually.